synadia-io/control-plane-sdk-go/syncp/docs/UserPermissionLimits.md

 NewUserPermissionLimitsWithDefaults instantiates a new UserPermissionLimits object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAllowedConnectionTypes

-`func (o *UserPermissionLimits) GetAllowedConnectionTypes() []string`

-GetAllowedConnectionTypes returns the AllowedConnectionTypes field if non-nil, zero value otherwise.

-### GetAllowedConnectionTypesOk

-`func (o *UserPermissionLimits) GetAllowedConnectionTypesOk() (*[]string, bool)`

-GetAllowedConnectionTypesOk returns a tuple with the AllowedConnectionTypes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAllowedConnectionTypes

-`func (o *UserPermissionLimits) SetAllowedConnectionTypes(v []string)`

-SetAllowedConnectionTypes sets AllowedConnectionTypes field to given value.

-### HasAllowedConnectionTypes

-`func (o *UserPermissionLimits) HasAllowedConnectionTypes() bool`

-HasAllowedConnectionTypes returns a boolean if a field has been set.

-### SetAllowedConnectionTypesNil

-`func (o *UserPermissionLimits) SetAllowedConnectionTypesNil(b bool)`

- SetAllowedConnectionTypesNil sets the value for AllowedConnectionTypes to be an explicit nil

-### UnsetAllowedConnectionTypes
-`func (o *UserPermissionLimits) UnsetAllowedConnectionTypes()`

-UnsetAllowedConnectionTypes ensures that no value is present for AllowedConnectionTypes, not even an explicit nil
-### GetBearerToken

-`func (o *UserPermissionLimits) GetBearerToken() bool`

-GetBearerToken returns the BearerToken field if non-nil, zero value otherwise.

-### GetBearerTokenOk

-`func (o *UserPermissionLimits) GetBearerTokenOk() (*bool, bool)`

-GetBearerTokenOk returns a tuple with the BearerToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBearerToken

-`func (o *UserPermissionLimits) SetBearerToken(v bool)`

-SetBearerToken sets BearerToken field to given value.

-### HasBearerToken

-`func (o *UserPermissionLimits) HasBearerToken() bool`

-HasBearerToken returns a boolean if a field has been set.

 ### GetPub